se-edu/learningresources/contents/naturalLanguage/nl.md

 </p>

 From the parts-of-speech tags, a tree-structured representation of grammar can be produced.
-This tree is the result of a _constituency parse_, a task of recognizing a sentence and assigning a syntactic structure to it.
+This tree is the result of a <tooltip content="a constituency parse is an assignment of a syntactic structure to a sentence"><i>constituency parse</i></tooltip>.
-From the tree we can see that the complex phrase 'word-level parts-of-speech' is simply a _noun phrase_.
+From the tree we can see that the phrase 'an informative article' is simply a <tooltip content="a noun phrase is a group of words that includes a noun and modifiers like adjectives."><i>noun phrase</i></tooltip>.
 Incidentally, this is how Microsoft Word checks for grammatical errors<sup>[6](#footnote6)</sup>.
 Any tree that cannot be parsed may be grammatically incorrect or difficult to understand.